Skip to footer content

 Font-based methods require installing special barcode fonts (True Type fonts) in your fonts folder and using formulas or a User Function Library (UFL) to encode data.
 While this approach works, it often involves complex encoding formulas, limited barcode format support (such as Code 39 or data matrix), and potential font rendering issues across different printers and systems, as discussed in Microsoft's documentation on font rendering.

-SDK-based solutions provide a more robust alternative.
+SDK-based solutions provide a more dependable alternative.
 These libraries generate barcode images programmatically, offering better reliability, extensive format support, and easier implementation.
-IronBarcode exemplifies this modern approach, allowing developers to generate barcodes as images that integrate seamlessly with Crystal Reports through standard database fields or DataTable objects.
+IronBarcode exemplifies this modern approach, allowing developers to generate barcodes as images that integrate with Crystal Reports through standard database fields or DataTable objects.
 This method ensures consistent rendering across all platforms and eliminates font dependency issues when printing a barcode in a Crystal Report using VB.NET.

-How Do I Set Up IronBarcode for VB.NET?
+How Do You Install IronBarcode for VB.NET?

 Setting up IronBarcode in your VB.NET project requires minimal configuration.
 First, install the library through NuGet Package Manager by running: